caramelomartins/website/content/fixed/code.md

 ### Curation

 [awesome-linters](https://github.com/caramelomartins/awesome-linters) is a curation of the best linting tools available for several programming languages.
-I takes inspiration from the Awesome lists [sindresorhus](https://github.com/sindresorhus) has created.
+I took inspiration from the Awesome lists [sindresorhus](https://github.com/sindresorhus) has created.

 [awesome-standards](https://github.com/caramelomartins/awesome-standards) is a curation of some interesting coding standards and convetions that are either used in projects or companies.
 This can be used as inspiration for when developing a specific new convention for a project.